Frustrated when your baby wakes up crying from naps hysterically? Learn exactly what to do when you hear him screaming uncontrollably.

 Interested in learning about teaching him to self soothe?
 Get a preview of my guide, How to Teach Your Baby to Self Soothe.
 This chapter is all about the mindset needed for successful self-soothing and helping your baby put himself to sleep.
 As one parent says about the guide:

 “Dear Nina, After weeks of theatrics trying to get my son to bed via bouncing, nursing, and singing (and countless hours of googling), I came across your website and your experience was uncannily similar.
 We had a very strict routine, but it sure wasn’t working.

 Tonight at 8:11 I put my son to bed determined to use your method.
 I was prepared for potentially hours of crying.
 My son fell asleep at 8:21.
 After weeks of long, distraught nights trying to get him to bed he fell asleep in 10 minutes.
 It turns out my child just needed the opportunity to self-soothe.
 So, from the bottom of my sleep-deprived heart, thank you.” -Danielle Lothrop

 3. Extend your baby’s nap mid-cycle

 Most of us, including babies, sleep in cycles, typically in 45 minutes.
-If you’ve found your baby wakes up after a consistent number of minutes, he’s likely having trouble transitioning from one cycle to the next.
+If you’ve found that your baby wakes up after a consistent number of minutes, he’s likely having trouble transitioning from one cycle to the next.

 Help him continue sleeping by beating him to the punch.

-A few minutes before he typically wakes up, or perhaps as you catch him stirring and moving, ease him into falling back asleep.
+A few minutes before he typically wakes up, or as you catch him stirring and moving, ease him into falling back asleep.
 You could:

 - “Tug” at his pacifier, causing him to suck on it even harder